jmalmadclc/PublicKB/Disaster Recovery/safehaven-configure-email-alerts.md

 3. Enter the relevant information for your SMTP relay server:

  ![SafeHavenEmail](../images/safehaven-configure-email-alerts.PNG)

+ **PLEASE NOTE THAT THE FOLLOWING SPECIAL CHARACTERS WILL CAUSE EMAIL ALERTING TO FAIL: `#, =, : and space`.
+If your generated relay has any of these characters in the password, simply delete and recreate a new relay until you receive a password that conforms with the supported characters.**

 4. Verify that the "Report Settings" configuration and timing is correct: